jterrazz/archive.deallit/README.md

 > A social platform where you can create your own store and sell products using cryptocurrencies.

 This project was made when I was learning about *frontend / backend / bitcoin* back in *january 2018*.
-It contains fake passwords, API keys and emtpy bitcoin addresses.

 The technologies used are